wei-ding/Platform-2/dev/Clinical3PO-Vagrant/README.md

 - Windows:

-  Download VirtualBox 5.0.14:
+  Download VirtualBox 5.0.14 or or higher version:
   [VirtualBox Download](http://download.virtualbox.org/virtualbox/5.0.14/VirtualBox-5.0.14-105127-Win.exe)
   After VirtualBox installation finishes you will have to restart your computer.

   Install VBox on Windows.
 Using Windows VirtualBox Extension pack:

-  Download this:
+  Download VirutalBox Extension Pack for VirtualBox 5.0.14 or higher version to match your VirutalBox:
   [VirtualBox Extension Pack Download](http://download.virtualbox.org/virtualbox/5.0.14/Oracle_VM_VirtualBox_Extension_Pack-5.0.14.vbox-extpack)

   From VirtualBox main window, go to File->Preferences.
 This will open VirtualBox Preferences window.